Cedric Alexander: Professional wrestling career

-Ring of Honor
+Ring of Honor (2010–2016)

 C&C Wrestle Factory (2010–2013)

 Over the course of 2010, Alexander mostly wrestled dark matches for Ring of Honor (ROH).
 In 2011 he started performing for ROH on a regular basis after he formed the tag team called the C&C Wrestle Factory with Caprice Coleman.

 On December 23 at Final Battle 2011, C&C Wrestle Factory competed in a Tag team gauntlet match for a future ROH World Tag Team Championship title shot where they eliminated the Bravado Brothers (Harlem and Lancelot).
 On March 30 at Showdown in the Sun Chapter 1, they were defeated by Wrestling's Greatest Tag Team (Charlie Haas and Shelton Benjamin).
 The next day at Showdown in the Sun Chapter 2, Alexander was defeated by Tommaso Ciampa.
 On September 15 at Death Before Dishonor X: State of Emergency, they were defeated by S.C.U.M.
 (Jimmy Jacobs and Steve Corino).
 At Glory By Honor XI: The Unbreakable Hope on October 13, they once again defeated the Bravado Brothers.
-On December 16 at Final Battle 2012: Doomsday, they unsuccessfully challenged S.C.U.M. for the ROH World Tag Team Championship in a three-way match that also included the Briscoe Brothers who won the match.
+On December 16 at Final Battle 2012: Doomsday, they unsuccessfully challenged S.C.U.M. for the ROH World Tag Team Championship in a three-way match that also included the Briscoe Brothers (Jay and Mark Briscoe) who won the match.
 On March 3 at the 11th Anniversary Show, he and Coleman were defeated by S.C.U.M.
 On April 5 at Supercard of Honor VII, C&C Wrestle Factory teamed with B. J. Whitmer, Mark Briscoe and Mike Mondo in a losing effort against S.C.U.M.
 (Cliff Compton, Jimmy Jacobs, Jimmy Rave, Rhett Titus and Rhino).
 On May 4 at Border Wars 2013, they defeated A. C. H. and TaDarius Thomas.
 On May 18 at Relentless, they teamed with Jay Lethal to defeat Matt Taven and reDRagon (Bobby Fish and Kyle O'Reilly).
 On July 8 at Live And Let Die, Alexander was defeated by Davey Richards.
 On June 22 at Best in the World 2013, they unsuccessfully challenged reDRagon for the ROH World Tag Team Championship in a three-way match that also included S.C.U.M.
 (Rhett Titus and Cliff Compton).
-On August 3 at All Star Extravaganza V, they were defeated by Adrenaline Rush (ACH and TaDarius Thomas) in a three-way match that also included The Young Bucks.
+On August 3 at All Star Extravaganza V, they were defeated by Adrenaline Rush (ACH and TaDarius Thomas) in a three-way match that also included The Young Bucks (Matt and Nick Jackson).